 Redeeming Marriot Rewards Points

-Marriott Rewards currently has nine different hotel categories.
+Marriott Rewards currently has eight different hotel categories.
 The basic Category 1 reward rate starts at 6,000 points for PointSavers and 7,500 points for hotel rewards.

 Of course, you can stretch your points balance when you book a 5+ night stay thanks to the 5th-night free benefit.